mad01/totem/README.md

-  -h, --help                      help for controller -p, --http.port int             port to expose service on (default 8080) -i, --interval duration         the interval in which the cleanup of old token runs (default 1m0s) -k, --kube.config string        outside cluster path to kube config -n, --namespace string          ns where the service accounts and cluster role bindings is created (default "default") -l, --token.lifetime duration   the time that a kube config is valid for (default 1h0m0s) -v, --verbose                   verbose output
+  -h, --help                      help for controller -p, --http.port int             port to expose service on (default 8080) -i, --interval duration         the interval in which the cleanup of old token runs (default 1m0s) -k, --kube.config string        only needed with running outside cluster, path to kube config -n, --namespace string          ns where the service accounts and cluster role bindings is created (default "default") -l, --token.lifetime duration   the time that a kube config is valid for (default 1h0m0s) -v, --verbose                   verbose output